226P/Pigott–LINEAR–Kowalski: Recovery and follow-up observations

 The comet was recovered on 5 January 2003 by LINEAR.
 It was thought originally that it was an asteroid but further observations showed it was diffuse, having a coma 8 arcseconds across.
 Its apparent magnitude was estimated to be 18.4 at discovery.
 It was named C/2003 A1.
 During the next apparition the comet was recovered by Richard Kowalski of Catalina Sky Survey on 10 September 2009, with an apparent magnitude of around 18.
-The comet was then identified as the same comet as P/1783 W1 and 2003 A1.
+The comet was then identified as the same comet as P/1783 W1 and 2003 A1, shortly after additional orbital calculations were made.
+It was subsequently given an official numerical designation (226P) on October 2009.

 During the 2016 apparition it brightened up to an apparent magnitude of 13.9.

+Physical characteristics

+Infrared observations from the Wide-field Infrared Survey Explorer (WISE) spacecraft indicated that the nucleus of 226P/Pigott–LINEAR–Kowalski is around 2.15 km in diameter.